 The first hosting provider I used for Caffeine and Conquer is Bluehost.
 From May 2018 – May 2019, I hosted my website on their servers and had no issues.
 They offer a free domain with every website and have great sign-up discounts.

 From June 2019 to the present, my website has been hosted with SiteGround to take advantage of their new customer prices.
 My experience with them has been nothing but positive.
 If you sign-up with SiteGround you can look forward to fast customer service, perks, and resources to help you transition to them and optimize.

 Related Post: Save Money With This Website Hosting Renewal Tip

-This website is currently using the Genesis Framework on WordPress, with a child theme by Hello You Design.
+This website is currently using the Genesis Framework on WordPress, with a child theme by Her Park Studio.
 The framework allows for beautiful website designs and search-engine-optimization that is ideal for ranking on Google.
 If you’re interested in creating a dynamic website that can do almost anything, I highly recommend Genesis with a child theme.

 Don’t put your pin descriptions in your ALT text field!
 I can’t repeat this enough.
 Tasty Pins makes it easy to follow best practices for Google AND Pinterest SEO.
 The plugin creates image fields for pin description, ID and ALT text so you can focus on both.
 Add multiple and hidden pins to your blog posts for added optimization.

 This is the only scheduling tool I use!
 An official partner of Pinterest, you can use Tailwind without fear of trying to game their system.
 Easy to use, smart and convenient, it saves me hours each week managing my own and client schedules.

 Related Post: How Tailwind Helped Me Work More Efficiently